Sujal209/content-repurposer/OPENROUTER_SETUP.md

 - [ ] Test content generation with new features
 - [ ] Explore advanced preferences and customization options

-Your ContentCraft application is now powered by a more cost-effective and feature-rich content generation system! 🎊
+Your repuposemate application is now powered by a more cost-effective and feature-rich content generation system! 🎊